 It’s Important to Keep it Natural After Detox

 When detox is complete, it’s important to select deodorants that aren’t going to undo all the work.
 Pastes seem to work better than sprays, and there are a lot of good picks out there.
 Certain brands do try to push their product as natural when they definitely aren’t, so read ingredients carefully, making sure they are simple and identifiable.
-Schmidt’s, or baking soda based options are great for maintaining fresh smelling, healthy pits!
+Schmidt’s or other baking soda-based brands like Native deodorant are great for maintaining fresh smelling, healthy pits!
 After detoxing, you’ll find that natural deodorants work so much better than before your body was cleansed!
 So don’t be afraid to give it another go.